nixworks/public/news/2016/11/26/index.md

 ##### Royal Dutch Shell
 ### [The chief executive of Royal Dutch Shell, Ben van Beurden, denies the claim that his company's balance sheet contains any assets that will be "stranded," that is that will have to be written off, due to the Paris Climate Accord. ](/news/2016/11/26/the-chief-executive-of-royal-dutch-shell-ben-van-beurden-denies-the-claim-that-his-company-s-balance-sheet-contains-any-assets-that-will-b.md)
-_Context: balance sheet, Royal Dutch Shell, Paris Agreement, Ben van Beurden_
+_Context: Paris Agreement, balance sheet, Ben van Beurden, Royal Dutch Shell_

 ##### Kaipara Harbour
 ### [At least seven people are dead, one person is missing and three others are rescued after a chartered fishing boat capsizes due to large waves in Kaipara Harbour, New Zealand. ](/news/2016/11/26/at-least-seven-people-are-dead-one-person-is-missing-and-three-others-are-rescued-after-a-chartered-fishing-boat-capsizes-due-to-large-wave.md)